matchmore/unity-sdk/README.md

 The `Matchmore` is a static wrapper that provides you all the functions you need to use our SDK.

+## Installation

+Clone and copy contents *Assets/Matchmore* of the repository into *Assets/Matchmore*.
+You can change the target folder

 ## Usage

 ```csharp
         //make sure new TLS is enabled, this is only available in .NET 4.x Equivalent